 About halfway there, I was struck by how rugged Warclub Lake was.
 Its cliffed, rocky shorelines offered a fresh, primeval beauty which doubled on Seahorse and doubled again on French.
 This was markedly different from where I’d started two days prior on rather benign lakes encircled by all shades of green and no topography of note.
 As I emerged from the portage path onto Gillis Lake, I beheld a place like none I’d been before, and my sense of wonder finally shoved my former self aside.

 Despite a headwind and a deficit of energy, I could not wait to shove off from shore.
-I told myself I’d stop at the first campsite I could find to eat and rest.
+I told myself I’d stop to eat and rest at the first campsite I could find.
 The very first campsite on my route seemed to have fallen into disuse and was unlocatable.
 The second was occupied.

 I took a slight detour and dodged the wind by squeezing behind an island.
 Old growth pines stood sentry on the slopes of the island.
 The breeze carried the perfume of their discarded needles and the lichens on the ground.
 I consciously knew how much I needed to eat in the middle of the afternoon, but I was drinking in my surroundings in a way I hadn’t in at least a year.